OleguerCanal/classic-algorithms/_theory/sql.md

 WHERE col LIKE 'bla%'; --'%' can be any string (also empty) WHERE col IS (NOT) NULL;
-WHERE col BETWEEN val1 AND val2; --Both inclusive
+WHERE col BETWEEN val1 AND val2; --Both inclusive WHERE col IN (SELECT col2 FROM tbl) -- If element present in col2
 ```

 {% include annotation.html %}